 Do birds really eat ants?
 Yes, and here's who's doing it

 Birds eating ants is well-documented, and the behavior ranges from opportunistic snacking to a full evolutionary strategy.
 The most specialized ant-associated birds are antbirds (family Thamnophilidae), found in the tropics.
+Antbirds (family Thamnophilidae) are the most specialized ant-associated birds, found in the tropics.
 These species follow marauding army ant swarms not necessarily to eat the ants themselves, but to catch the insects, lizards, and other small prey that the swarm flushes out ahead of it.
 Over 50 bird species regularly follow army ant raids in New World forests, and for some specialists, a majority of their daily food comes from swarm events.
 That's a legitimate dietary dependency that evolved entirely around ants.

 For backyard birders in North America, the ant-eating species are more familiar.
 Northern mockingbirds include ants in their diet alongside berries and other insects.
 For example, species like northern mockingbirds and Carolina wrens are known to eat mealworms and other insects.
 Carolina wrens forage low to the ground near brush piles, using their curved bills to flip leaf litter and grab whatever is underneath, including ants.
 Robins, flickers, and sparrows are all known to take ants opportunistically.
 The common flicker is arguably the most committed ant-eater among backyard birds, regularly hammering into lawns specifically to reach ant colonies.
 The common flicker is often cited as a bird that grabs and holds worms with its strong bill.